RocketCommunicationsInc/astro/packages/astro-ag-Grid/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

+## Install
+Run `npm i` to install packages.
+You will also need to globally install the Angular CLI: `npm install -g @angular/cli`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.